NethermindEth/Forta-Agents/Apeswap-Bots/Large-LP-Deposits-Withdrawals/README.md

     - `pool`: The address of the pool.
     - `token0`: The address of token0.
     - `amount0`: The amount of token0 withdrawn.
-    - `token`: The address of token1.
+    - `token1`: The address of token1.
-    - `amount`: The amount of token1 withdrawn.
+    - `amount1`: The amount of token1 withdrawn.